Classical and Quantum Mechanics via Lie algebras: The zeroth law: Thermal states

 In the context of statistical mechanics (cf. Examples \ref{e3.1}), the Euclidean $*$-algebra $\Ez$ is typically an algebra of functions (for classical physics) or linear operators (for quantum physics), and $H$ is a particular function or linear operator characterizing the class of systems considered.
 The form of the operators $X_j$ depends on the level of thermal modeling; for further discussion, see Section \ref{s.model}.

 For qualitative theory and for deriving semi-empirical recipes, there is no need to know details about $H$ or $X_j$; it suffices to treat them as primitive objects.
-The advantage we gain from this less detailed setting is that a much simpler machinery than that of statistical mechanics proper suffices to reconstruct all of {\em phenomenological} thermodynamics.
+The advantage we gain from such a less detailed setting is that to reconstruct all of phenomenological thermodynamics, a much simpler machinery suffices than what would be needed for a detailed model

 It is intuitively clear from the informal definition of extensive variables in Section \ref{s.appeq} that the only functions of independent extensive variables that are again extensive can be linear combinations, and it is a little surprising that {\em the whole machinery of equilibrium thermodynamics follows from a formal version of the simple assumption that in thermal states the entropy is extensive}.
 We take this to be the mathematical expression of the zeroth law and formalize this assumption in a precise mathematical definition.